 Treatment of Haglund’s deformity

 Conservative care ranges from stretching exercises, heel lifts, orthotics, anti-inflammatories, and sometimes immobilization.
-Most patient’s respond with the correct biomechanical adjustments made to the their shoes.
-PRP or Amniotic stem cell injection have been game changers in having patient’s avoid the operating room.
+Most patients respond to the correct biomechanical adjustments made to their shoes.
+PRP or Amniotic stem cell injection have been game-changers in having patients avoid the operating room.
 Unfortunately, sometimes surgery is required for this condition.
-When a Haglunds deformity is present without a calcaneal heel spur then the Achilles tendon does not need to be removed from its insertion on the calcaneus and a section of bone will be removed.
+When a Haglund’s deformity is present without a calcaneal heel spur then the Achilles tendon does not need to be removed from its insertion on the calcaneus and a section of bone will be removed.
 When a heel spur is present, the Achilles must be removed from its insertion to remove the spur.
-At the Foot, Ankle & Leg Vein Center we utilize newest techniques to reattach the tendon (Speedbridge).
+At the Foot, Ankle & Leg Vein Center, we utilize the newest techniques to reattach the tendon (Speedbridge).
 This allows the patient to weight bear within 2-4 weeks after surgery in a cam walker and significantly reduces recovery time from traditional methods.